Tojustn/Tojustn/README.md

 ## Hi there 👋
  I'm currently a student at Harper College hoping to major in Computer Science.
-I really enjoy coding and have been becoming on deeply involved with programming currently working on projects over my freetime (weekends)
+I really enjoy coding and have been becoming on deeply involved with programming currently working on projects over my freetime

  ### Currently working on: C++, terraria clone kinda